 Being late to lab is extremely disruptive for the TAs and other students.
 One point will be taken off the lab score for every 10 minutes late.
 Also, students who are more than 20 minutes late will not be allowed to take the reading quiz.
 Students who arrive more than 30 minutes late will not be permitted to do the lab, and must see the Lab TA Coordinator (LTAC) for further directions.

+You are not allowed to switch labs.
+You must attend the lab section in which you are enrolled.
+Missing the lab section in which you are enrolled will result in a score of zero for that lab (regardless if you attended a lab section at a different time).
 NOTE ON GRADES: All current lab grades will be posted to WebCT.
 It is the student's responsibility to check WebCT to make sure that their own grades are correct.
 If there are any errors, the student must contact their TAs in-person at their next lab section meeting and resolve the problem.
 All posted grades become final two weeks after they are posted.